 Cruelty Free International is the the world’s leading single-issue organisation campaigning to create a world where nobody wants or believes we need to experiment on animals.

 Cruelty Free International’s dedicated team combine legal and scientific expertise, research skills, media liaison, public campaigning, undercover investigations and political lobbying in order to work effectively for an end to animal experiments and their replacement with modern and humane alternatives.
-Those looking to make a difference in the world through political action may want to take a look at these lobbying tips and even consider a degree at the George Washington University.

 Ways to give: Help today by giving whatever you can here